 Slated to begin graduate school this fall, Caitlin hopes to earn a Master of Library Science and ultimately a Ph.D. in children’s literature.
 Having spent so much time as a child healing, she occupied herself by reading constantly.
 The library was kind of her nearby Disney World.

-“That’s where I could just let myself be me,” she says.
+“That’s where I could just let myself be me,” she said.
 “I hate to see libraries being de-funded because every kid needs a space like that, especially those who, like me, couldn’t do a lot of other things.”

 Something was wrong at birth